Kraxiloth/kraxiloth/README.md

 Indie developer creating practical web tools for **Sorcery: Contested Realm** players and collectors.

-I use AI-assisted development to research and accelerate, but I architect, review, refine, deploy, and fully own every codebase.
+I use AI as a development assistant to research, prototype, and accelerate implementation.
+I design the architecture, make the technical decisions, review every change, and take responsibility for the finished software.

 ### Current Focus
 - In-game resource & threshold tracking